It really depends on your tastes, even in Hobart there are a few different styles of nightclub.

 Curlys bar is split into three distinct areas, each with its own flavour.

 I would also recommend Cargo bar and the Telegraph hotel for a pre drink with mates before going out.
-Both do meals and provide a good atmoshpere. over 9 years ago
+Both do meals and provide a good atmoshpere. almost 11 years ago

 There are a few.

 Halo in the Elizabeth Street Mall (access via lane way behind Purdy's Mart) can be good, mainly breaks and electronic styles but they do seem to get some good names coming through.
 Just an FYI the first Firday of every month it is used by by The Covern, dependent on your taste you might be interested.